opnfv/daisy/docs/release/installation/upgrade.rst

 OpenStack Minor Version Update Guide
 ====================================

-Thanks for the Kolla's kolla-ansible upgrade function, Daisy enable to update OpenStack minor version as the follows:
+Thanks to Kolla's kolla-ansible upgrade function, Daisy can update OpenStack minor version as the follows:

 1. Get new version file only from Daisy team.
 Since Daisy's Kolla images are built by meeting the OPNFV requirements and have their own file packaging layout, Daisy requires user to always use Kolla image file built by Daisy team.
-Currently, it can be got from http://artifacts.opnfv.org/daisy/upstream, or please see :ref:`this chapter <daisy-build-kolla-image>` for how to build your own image.
+Currently, it can be found at http://artifacts.opnfv.org/daisy/upstream, or please see :ref:`this chapter <daisy-build-kolla-image>` for how to build your own image.